-Esso Exploration and Production Nigeria (EEPNL) is the operator, holding a 56.25% participating interest in OML 133 contract area, while Shell Nigeria Exploration and Production Company (SNEPCO) holds the remaining 43.75% share.
+Esso Exploration and Production Nigeria (EEPNL) is the operator, holding a 56.25% participating interest in the OML 133 contract area, while Shell Nigeria Exploration and Production Company (SNEPCO) holds the remaining 43.75% share.

 Discovery and reserves of the Erha offshore field

 The Erha discovery was made in December 1999.
-Three appraisal wells were drilled subsequently and two wells confirmed the presence of oil in Miocene turbidite sands.
+Three appraisal wells were subsequently drilled, and two wells confirmed the presence of oil in Miocene turbidite sands.

 The two fields are estimated to hold combined recoverable oil reserves of approximately 500 million barrels.